sccanright/binocular_pix2pix/README.md

 ```

 ## Prerequisites
 - Linux, macOS, or Windows with WSL
 - Python 3.8+
 - CPU or NVIDIA GPU + CUDA CuDNN

 ## Data Availability
-A small subset of image pairs (input and target) used for training and evaluation is included in the data/sample_results/ folder.
-Create your own datasets with the same style as required for this study.
+A small sample of test data is included in the data/sample_results/ folder to verify model functionality and demonstrate the expected input/output format.
+To run your own experiments, create datasets that follow the same structure and formatting as shown in this sample.

 ## Model Checkpoints
 Preliminary pre-trained models for each image style can be found in the models/ directory.